Epclusa® (sofosbuvir/velpatasvir)

 All patients initiating HCV DAA therapy should be assessed for HBV co-infection with HBsAg testing, and for evidence of prior infection with HBsAb and HBcAb testing.
 HBsAg positivity does not represent a contraindication to HCV DAA therapy.
 Recommended actions are summarized in Table 5.

 Table 5.
-AASLD/IDSA Recommendations for Management of Patients With HCV and HBV Treated with DAAs6
+AASLD/IDSA Recommendations for Management of Patients With HCV and HBV Treated With DAAs6

 Recommended Action